Greece - Data Protection Overview

-Under Data Protection Law (see Article 28(2)(d), certain GDPR provisions, including Chapter V of the GDPR on the transfer of personal data to third countries, do not apply to the extent necessary in order to reconcile personal protection rights with the right to freedom of expression and information, including processing for journalistic purposes or academic, artistic, or literary expression.
+Under Data Protection Law (see Article 28(2)(d)), certain GDPR provisions, including Chapter V of the GDPR on the transfer of personal data to third countries, do not apply to the extent necessary in order to reconcile personal protection rights with the right to freedom of expression and information, including processing for journalistic purposes or academic, artistic, or literary expression.

 No national law variations exist.

-The list includes processing activities relating to:
+The blacklist includes processing activities relating to:

-- systematic evaluation, scoring, prediction, prognosis, and profiling, especially of aspects concerning the data subject's economic situation, health, personal preferences, or interests, reliability or behaviour, location or movements, or the credit rating of data subjects;
+- systematic evaluation, scoring, prediction, prognosis, and profiling, especially of aspects concerning the data subject's economic situation, health, personal preferences, or interests, reliability or behavior, location or movements, or the credit rating of data subjects;

 - systematic processing of personal data that aims at taking automated decisions producing legal effects concerning data subjects or similarly significantly affects data subjects and may lead to the exclusion or discrimination against individuals;